DrMartinCerny/pituitary_adenoma_multimodal_MRI_dataset/README.md

 Running this script will generate corresponding .nii.gz files and respective .json sidecars

 ### 2. Defacing
-Facial features were removed from all 3D Navigation scans using `pydeface`.
-Following script will itterate over all subjects and deface them:
+Facial features were removed from all 3D Navigation scans.
+In the previous step, empty defacing masks have been generated in `/derivatives/defaceMasks/`.
+Running the following script will apply them to the dataset:

 ```python deface.py```